 - Small-business credit card – Business lines of credit can be acquired on a secured or unsecured basis.
 Naturally, interest rates vary between the options.
 But with either path, you only borrow what you need at the time.

-- Sale-leaseback – EasyKnock provides an alternative solution for modern homeowners, particularly those with low credit scores, little income, or other issues that might preclude them from obtaining a HELOC.
-Sell your home to EasyKnock, lease it back for as long as you’d like, and convert your home’s equity to cash.
-We offer personalized plans that are based on your business’ needs.
-Work with EasyKnock to choose the right solution and turn your home equity into cash for your business.
+- Sale-leaseback – A sale-leaseback provides an alternative solution for modern homeowners, particularly those with low credit scores, little income, or other issues that might preclude them from obtaining a HELOC.
+Sell your home, lease it back, and convert your home’s equity to cash.
 This is ideal for borrowers wary of foreclosure because this home equity loan alternative allows you to use your home’s equity without dealing with lenders.

 Historically, HELOC has been a tool used by home/business owners to convert home equity into a revolving line of credit.
-But EasyKnock provides a safer avenue for business owners that want to leverage their home’s value.
+But a sale-leaseback solution may be a safer avenue for business owners that want to leverage their home’s value.

 - Small Biz Trends.
 Startup Statistics. https://smallbiztrends.com/2019/03/startup-statistics-small-business.html